Mooophy/Cpp-Primer/ch12/README.md

 ```
 Which version do you think is better and why?

-The original one is better, Because it's more readable.
+The original one is better, because it's more readable.

 ## Exercise 12.22 [Header](ex12_22.h)|[Implementation](ex12_22.cpp)
 ## [Exercise 12.23](ex12_23.cpp)